 Prospective minisymposium organizers must submit a proposal consisting of a title, a description (not to exceed 1,500 characters, including spaces), a list of speakers and presentation titles using the Conference Management System.

-Deadline for submission of minisymposium proposals: July 25, 2018
+Final deadline for submission of minisymposium proposals: August 15, 2018 (no additional extensions)

-Deadline for submission of minisymposium speaker abstracts: August 22, 2018
+Final deadline for submission of minisymposium speaker abstracts: September 5, 2018 (no additional extensions)

 Contributed Presentations in Poster Format